HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/appliance/add-ovbaseline.md

 _**System.IO.FileSystemInfo**_

-File System bject from Get-ChildItem
+File System object from Get-ChildItem of the baseline ISO image to upload.

 ## Return Values